 That diagnosis, and the challenges that shaped the Center's vision and mission then, remain pertinent and continue to inform our work today.

-The Center is the largest international research center within Harvard University’s Faculty of Arts and Sciences.
+The Center is the largest international social science center within Harvard University’s Faculty of Arts and Sciences.
 The Center is structured to encourage the highest practical level of personal and intellectual interaction among a diverse community of scholars and practitioners.
 It is distinctive in its recognition that knowledge is a product not only of individual academic research, but also of vigorous, sustained intellectual dialogue among scholars and nonacademic experts.
 To stimulate this dialogue, the Center sponsors a wide array of seminars, research programs, workshops, and conferences.